 Auckland Travel Guide

-Auckland has been having a moment lately, hosting the America's Cup and unveiling a spate of new developments.
+Auckland has been having a moment lately, hosting the America's Cup last year and unveiling a spate of new developments.
 The most recent addition is Commercial Bay, which has revolutionized the CBD's retail and hospitality scene.
 There's also the reinvigorated Viaduct Harbor, with several new luxury hotel offerings, and the Britomart precinct – an exquisite industrial transformation that has been two decades in the making.

 Regardless of these world-class developments, most of Auckland's charm lies in its natural beauty, with pristine beaches, verdant volcanic peaks, and twin harbors facing the Pacific Ocean and the Tasman Sea.